Age of add-ons: 4 portfolio value creation strategies for PE money managers

 Add-on Strategies Work

 Regardless of the path taken for the add-on value creation strategy, success depends on thinking outside the box.
-Thinking outside the box often requires engagement of third party experts who have been down a road that’s new to you.
-They know what exits to take, where to turn and when to stop.
+This effectiveness often requires engagement of third-party experts who have been down a road that’s new to you.
+They know what exits to take, where to turn, and when to stop.

 As firms explore value creation strategies, they can avoid common pitfalls of working alone.
-For example, without an expert on hand, the internal team may try to gain expertise through internal market research (sometimes as simple as Google searches) or tapping into the portfolio company management team.
-Google searches turn out unreliable results and many management teams are too into the weeds to see out of the box, while evaluating new add-on opportunities clearly.
+For example, without an expert on hand, the internal team may try to gain expertise through internal industry research (sometimes as simple as Google searches) or tapping into the PE portfolio management team.
+Google searches turn out unreliable results, and many management teams are too deep into the weeds to see out of the box, while evaluating new add-on opportunities clearly.